Retrograde Alopecia

 Try Hair Loss Prevention Shampoo

-Products containing ketoconazole or saw palmetto can be helpful in preventing further hair loss due to retrograde alopecia.
+Products containing ketoconazole or saw palmetto may help prevent further hair loss due to retrograde alopecia and help thicken the hair you have.

-One 2023 trial found people with androgenetic alopecia who used a topical saw palmetto oil formulation for 16 weeks reduced hair loss by 22 percent and improved hair density by nearly eight percent.
+One 2023 trial found people with androgenetic alopecia who used a topical saw palmetto oil formulation for 16 weeks reduced hair loss by 22 percent and improved hair density by nearly 8 percent.

-Regular use of topical ketoconazole can also increase hair shaft diameter among people with androgenetic alopecia.
+Regular use of topical ketoconazole, an antifungal medication, can also increase hair shaft diameter among people with androgenetic alopecia.
+Speak with your dermatology provider for personalized product recommendations.

 Optimizing your nutrition is a key aspect of your overall wellness and can help prevent many health conditions, including hair loss.